Grasshoppers can't jump sideways or backwards

-Dave Vasko, Director of Advanced Technology at Rockwell Automation, will discuss how the Industrial Internet of Things is moving into the next generation of advances that are dramatically transforming factory floors and other industrial settings and the implications for future of work.
+October 25, 2018: Dave Vasko, Director of Advanced Technology at Rockwell Automation, discussed how the Industrial Internet of Things is moving into the next generation of advances that are dramatically transforming factory floors and other industrial settings and the implications for future of work.

 September 20, 2018: Mike Anderes discussed his organization's strategies for harnessing local and global innovation to improve care and the community's health, reinvent the consumer experience and reduce the cost of healthcare.
 Mike is Chief Innovation and Digital Officer for Froedtert Health and President of Inception Health, a company formed by the Froedtert & the Medical College of Wisconsin health network to accelerate the adoption of digital health, identify and partner with innovative companies and increase the innovation capacity of the network.